-We wouldn’t always feel the same way on the same day, but today we mirrored each other with our nerves and with our surprise at just how easy the walk was.
+We wouldn’t always feel the same way on the same day, but today Lizz and I mirrored each other with our nerves and with our surprise at just how easy the walk was.

-There is a saying common on “The Way” that the “Camino will provide,” and we saw evidence of that nearly immediately when we finally got out the door.
-As we maneuvered down a steep hill from our hostel in search of both caffeine and the trail itself.
+There is a saying common on the Camino de Santiago that the “Camino will provide,” and we saw evidence of that nearly immediately when we finally got out the door.

 We didn’t yet know how to search for the yellow arrows that serve as waymarking signs for the Camino (a fact that now sounds laughably insane but, hey, we all start somewhere!), so we weren’t sure how to actually find the route!

 Then along came Anna, dressed just like us and moving at just about our pace.
 She was clearly walking the Camino, so we lobbed a tentative “buen camino?” at her, our first of many greetings using the universal language of the pilgrim.

 Anna was also looking for coffee and she knew exactly how to find the route.
 A native of Catalonia, Anna was fluent in Spanish and even knew a little of the baffling Basque Language called Euskera.
 She was even a native of the Camino, having walked portions of it in previous years and she was a huge help to us throughout the day as we navigated the learning curve of the Camino.